 What causes Algae problems?

 Every pool owner has, at one time or another, done battle with the occasional algae bloom.
 Algae spores constantly enter the pool, brought in by wind, rain or even contaminated swimsuits or equipment.
 When conditions are right, an algae bloom can occur seemingly overnight.
 These conditions include out of balance water, warm temperatures, sunlight and presence of nitrates and/or carbon dioxide.
 Of course, a lack of proper circulation, filtration and sanitation may be the primary cause of the algae.
-The best process is one of elimination.

 What problems can Algae cause?